enzonjagi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15-countthatword counts the lines in /etc/passwd that contain the string 'bin' 16-whatsnext prints from /etc/passwd the lines that contain the text 'root' and 3 lines after each 17-hidethisword displays the lines in /etc/passwd that don't contain the string 'bin'
+15-countthatword counts the lines in /etc/passwd that contain the string 'bin' 16-whatsnext prints from /etc/passwd the lines that contain the text 'root' and 3 lines after each 17-hidethisword displays the lines in /etc/passwd that don't contain the string 'bin' test
+18-letteronly prints only the lines that begin with a letter